Saidpur, Bangladesh: Administration

 The municipality of Saidpur was incorporated in 1958.
 The city is divided into 15 wards and 43 mahallas.
 A municipality mayor is elected every 5 years.

 Demographics

+According to the 2022 Bangladesh census, Saidpur Paurashava had 33,121 households and a population of 143,538.
+Saidpur had a literacy rate of 74.07%: 76.30% for males and 71.82% for females, and a sex ratio of 100.88 males per 100 females.
+8.78% of the population was under 5 years of age.

 The city has a population of 127,104 in 26,333 households.
 Saidpur has a sex ratio of 953 females to 1000 males and a literacy rate of 63.9%.

 Economy

 The city is the commercial hub for the surrounding districts.
 The biggest railway workshop of Bangladesh is here.
 Some have stated that "the city never sleeps" and it is also known as the "city of night".
 Business always runs here night and day.
 The city centre has many government and private banks, insurance companies, residential hotels, Chinese and Indian restaurants, fast food, sweet shops, gift shops, and many more.
 It is an important economic zone in Bangladesh.
 Recently local businessmen have invested in the ready-made garments sector, and they have succeeded in capturing a good market position in India, Nepal, Bhutan.
 With the help and initiative taken by the SME Foundation, these garments are now exporting their goods in Europe, United States, etc. Some medium and heavy industries are growing here, especially the agricultural industry, crockery, organic fertilizer, oil from recycled tires, light metal industry, etc. There are also some good markets and shopping malls here.